Platform screen doors: History

 The first stations in the world with platform screen doors were the ten stations of the Saint Petersburg Metro's Line 2 that opened between 1961 and 1972.
 The platform "doors" are actually openings in the station wall which supports the ceiling of the platform.
 The track tunnels adjoining the ten stations' island platforms were built with tunnel boring machines (TBMs), and the island platforms were located in a separate vault between the two track tunnels.
 Usually, TBMs bore the deep-level tunnels between stations, while the station vaults are dug out manually and contain both the tracks and the platform.
 However, in the case of the Saint Petersburg Metro, the TBMs bored a pair of continuous tunnels that passed through ten stations, and the stations themselves were built in vaults that only contained the platform, with small openings on the sides of the vault, in order for passengers to access the trains in the tunnels.

 Singapore's Mass Rapid Transit, opened in 1987, is often described as the first heavy Metro system in the world to incorporate PSDs into its stations for climate control and safety reasons, rather than architectural constraints, though the light Lille Metro, opened in 1983, predates it.

-The light rail Lille Metro (left) was the first system to be fitted with glass platform screen doors, predating the heavy rail Singapore MRT (right).
+The light rail Lille Metro (top) was the first system to be fitted with glass platform screen doors, predating the heavy rail Singapore MRT (bottom).